Squeezing-enhanced quantum sensing with quadratic optomechanics: Stability conditions

 These conditions allow to determine whether all the roots in the characteristic equation have negative real parts.
 Thus, we can use them to justify the system stability without solving the characteristic equation itself.
 Herein, we focus on the resonance case ($\Delta\approx \Delta_{c}=0$), thereby the first three inequalities in \eqref{R-H} yield the first two stability conditions: $\left.G\middle/\kappa<0.25 \right.$, $-\pi<\theta<0$.
-To proceed, we formulate the stability criterion functions $\Theta_{j}$ ($j=1,2$), according to the last inequality in \eqref{R-H} and $\abs{\cos\Phi}\leq 1$ in \eqref{steady-eqs}, as follows:
+To proceed, by exploiting the last inequality in \eqref{R-H}, we formulate the stability criterion functions $\Theta$ as

-Then, the signs of $\Theta_{j}$ provide the remaining stability requirements:
+Then, the signs of $\Theta$ provide the remaining stability requirements:

-As shown in Supplementary Fig.~\ref{stability}, the parameters used in our numerical calculations, are chosen truly in the stable region.
+As shown in main text, the parameters used in our numerical calculations are chosen truly in the stable region.
 In particular, the required signal power can be derived from \eqref{steady-eqs}:

-which is tens of microwatts and can be attained with current experimental conditions~\cite{ SI-Zhang2018OPA}.
-Moreover, the multi-photon cooperativity on the resonance reads $C=-4\Omega_{m} \Delta/\qty(\kappa\Gamma_{m})$, indicating that the effective COM coupling is independent of the nonlinear crystal.
-Hence, the improved force sensitivity is solely induced by the squeezed fluctuations rather than the enhanced COM coupling~\cite{SI-squeezing2015Lyu}.
-Supplementary Fig.~\ref{stability}c shows the transition from stability to instability or vice versa.
+which is tens of microwatts and can be attained with accessible experimental conditions~\cite{ SI-Zhang2018OPA}.
 In principle, a system tends to be sensitive to external perturbations in the unstable region.
 Then, the sensitive region in the stable realm locates near the dividing line between stability and instability.